krazzarkov/Unity-VR-Horror-Game-Experiment/README.md

 # [WIP] Unity VR Horror Game Experiment
  A test/experiment to create a convincing horror game in VR using Unity.
 Inspired by Valem's "making a horror game in VR" tutorial.
+The project is currently using the Oculus Unity Toolkit.

 ![Alt Text](https://media.giphy.com/media/eJ9OZulDk7Y2agj5fz/giphy.gif)